knaackbuilt/knaackbuilt/README.md

 # Working on Building a More Equitable Tech World

 I want to build technologies that humans actually find useful.
 I like solving technical problems in simple and creative ways and prefer to use straighforward HTML, CSS, and JS when possible.
-I am neurotypical and do not see the world the way you do: let's talk about what that means so we understand each other.
+I am neurodivergent and do not see the world the way you do: let's talk about what that means so we understand each other.

 ## I am currently:
 - unapologetically pro-union.
 Check out <a href="https://www.techworkersunion-1010.org/"> Tech Workers Union Local 1010 </a>!